 There are a variety of conditions and ailments that dog owners try to treat with glucosamine.
 Some conditions respond better to glucosamine than others, and the amount of evidence supporting the use of glucosamine to treat varies problems varies too.

 However, glucosamine for dogs is most commonly used to treat the following conditions:

-Osteoarthritis involves the long-term erosion of joint cartilage, primarily due to overuse.
+Canine Osteoarthritis involves the long-term erosion of joint cartilage, primarily due to overuse.
 This overuse may occur through repetitive activities (such as exercise), or it can occur in dogs who are overweight, as they over-burden their joints with excess weight.
-Glucosamine may help to regenerate some of the lost cartilage and protect that which still remains.
+Glucosamine may help your dog regenerate some of the lost cartilage and protect that which still remains.

 Hip dysplasia is a common health problem that occurs when a dog’s hip joint does not develop properly.
 The disease varies widely in terms of severity, but mild to moderate cases are often treated with glucosamine (and, often, other joint supplements).

 Be sure to check out our complete hip dysplasia primer to learn more about this painful and occasionally debilitating condition.